-where $U_1$ and $U_2$ denote the contributions of on-site term and nn term, respectively.
-Now we need to implement the functions of the $U_1$ and $U_2$ operators using a series of single and double qubit logic gates.
-For $U_1$, it can be easily realized through a single qubit revolving gate.
-For $U_2$, it can be expressed by a combination of C-NOT gate, Y gate and Z gate [see Fig.~\ref{fig4exp}(a)].
-The input angle $\theta$ is a function of $\delta t$ and $J_1$.
-In the experiment, we choose $\delta t=0.1$ and $J_1=-1$.
-Then, the time evolution operation for a period can be written as the circuit in Fig.~\ref{fig4exp}(b).
+where $\hat{U}_1$ and $\hat{U}_2$ represent the contribution of the on-site term and nn term.
+Next, we need to implement the $\hat{U}_1$ and $\hat{U}_2$ operators with a series of single and double qubit logic gates. $\hat{U}_1$ can be readily implemented via a single qubit logic gate, while $\hat{U}_2$ can be formed by the combination of C-NOT gate, Y gate and Z gate, as shown in Fig.~\ref{fig2ex}(a).
+The input parameter $\theta$ is a function of $\delta t$ and $J_1$.
+In the experiment, $\delta t=0.1$ and $J_1=-1$.
+Thus, a complete life cycle of time-evolving operation can be written as the quantum circuit in Fig.~\ref{fig2ex}(b).